Nisekoi: Characters

 Kosaki Onodera is a kind and sweet classmate of Raku.
 She has shoulder-length dark brown hair and chestnut brown eyes.
 Although Raku likes her, she does not reveal that she also likes him.
-She bears a key that could unlock Raku's locket but denies it when Raku asks and becomes extremely shy and easily flustered whenever they have a potential romantic situation.
+She bears a key that could unlock Raku's locket but denies it when Raku asks and becomes timid and easily flustered whenever they have a potential romantic situation.
 Her family owns a dessert shop where she fashions good-looking treats, but she makes terrible food when left to her own devices.
 She is not as academically strong as her friends, but studied hard to enter the same high school as Raku.
 As time passes her love for Raku grows and her determination to get him notice her feelings becomes stronger, declaring she will fight for it.
 She and Raku have similar personalities, showing care for others, but are shy when it comes to confessing their mutual feelings.
 It was revealed that Kosaki was the promised girl.
 While looking for Chitoge after she ran away at the place where they made the promise, Kosaki realizes that Raku has fallen for Chitoge, and despite a final confession, is gently rejected.
-In the last chapter, she has become a pastry chef, and is making the wedding cake for Raku and Chitoge.
+In the last chapter, she has become a patissier, making the wedding cake for Raku and Chitoge.